swenjacobs/swenjacobs.github.io/_pages/positions.md

 My group conducts research into formal techniques for obtaining provably correct systems, with a focus on component-based systems with a parametric number of components, and complex properties including security and real-time guarantees.
 The techniques encompass formal verification, automatic synthesis/repair, as well as learning of systems and their properties.
-Our mission is to make it easier to obtain systems with reliable correctness guarantees.
+Overall, our mission is to make it easier to obtain systems with reliable correctness guarantees.

 A candidate for a position in my group must have a strong theoretical background, with experience and a keen interest in formal methods such as model checking, formal synthesis, or related topics.
 Experience in distributed systems, automated reasoning, or techniques for learning formal languages is a plus.

+If you are interested in a position, let me know at jacobs@cispa.de.

+[comment]: # (
 For more information on how to apply, as well as formal requirements, please check the link that matches your interest:
 * [prospective PhD student](https://jobs.cispa.saarland/de_DE/jobs/detail/phd-students-1)
 * [prospective Postdoc](https://jobs.cispa.saarland/de_DE/jobs/detail/postdoctoral-researchers-3)
+)